 Goldsmiths College.
 Annexe of the University of London, named after the Worshipful Company of Goldsmiths who acquired the building and site in 1891 and presented it to the University of London in 1905.
+Site of 1789 used for the Counter Hill Academy.
 Built originally in 1843 for the Royal Naval School, it cost £35,000 to build.
 The armorial bearings of the Goldsmiths Company are on the front.
 It was built in Renaissance style by John Shaw of red brick with stone dressings and the The Royal Naval School used it from 1889 and it became the Goldsmiths Company's Technical & Recreative Institute in 1891.
 It was then the largest Teachers Training College in Britain and also had a School of Art.
 It now has students who specialise in visual & performing arts, media & communications, humanities, education, social sciences, and mathematics.
 It also offers part-time and evening courses.
 The entrance hall with a Royal Naval School plaque leads into the Great Hall, which was roofed over the former school's parade ground in 1891.
 At the rear is a block designed by Sir Reginald Blomfield in 1907 with a monumental garden front.
 There is another older building, probably by John Shaw 1851, which was converted to become the Wood Theatre in 1964.
 Chapel also by Shaw

 The Croydon Canal went through the grounds and earthworks remained visible.